Go to the Lessons List under Manage then Lessons.

 Velpic Module Editor

-- Go to https://unsplash.com/ to download a nice stock image for our video.
+- Go to https://unsplash.com/ to download a nice stock image for your video.
 Try to choose a landscape image for a background.
-For example, I found this one.
+For example, we found this one.

 - We can drag and drop the image directly onto the canvas or we can click the image menu item to browse for images on our machine.